 Being an African in my words

-In my own words, being African is embracing our history and realising how it has impacted our lives today.
+In my own words, being African is embracing our history and realizing how it has impacted our lives today.
 It is understanding that we continue to change, but we remember where we are coming from.
 Being African is embracing our cultures and happily sharing them with the world unapologetically.

 Being African does not mean wearing Chitenje made clothes, heck it shows that chitenje did not even originate from the continent, but to rather be from Malaysia and Indonesia.

-Before I go further, something I have also noticed is that we use being “African” as a way of policing people.
+Before I go further, something I have also noticed is that we use is “African” as a way of policing people.
 Things like “are you even African if you cannot write your local language?”

 Being African should be about our shared love and values of the continent.
 The general respect we show each other, and the accountability we have towards this beautiful continent.
 So, when Africans become xenophobic towards each other, it becomes a worrying issue.
 Because, not only does it make us question our humanity towards one another, but also our Pan-Africanism.